 Get this when you book through us:

 A sundowner drink each; stays of three nights or more get a free afternoon tea for two per stay

 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.

-Rates usually include breakfast (lunch and dinner too if you’ve booked all-inclusive), shared transfers to Livingstone airport, Victoria Falls and Victoria Falls Town.
+Rates usually include breakfast (lunch and dinner too if you’ve booked all-inclusive).

 Afternoon tea, served on the terrace, is a genteel daily tradition here; alongside dainty savouries and cakes, and a crate’s worth of tea, you’ll get gin and champagne cocktails too.
 A good peace-of-mind perk: rates cover emergency medical evacuations, if needed (although we hope not).

 Lounge, terrace, gardens, concierge, kids club, laundry, free WiFi in all areas.
 In rooms: viewing deck, minibar, slipper bath tub, air-conditioning, mosquito nets.

 All suites are set in peaceful gardens with furnished terraces to relax on (some more private than others).
 The mythical romance of Victorian exploring is evoked in canopied beds, and slipper bath tubs, but all rooms are guaranteed comfort zones.
 All views, however, are not equal: the most advantageous aspects of the watering hole are from rooms eight to 12.
 For families there are two sets of interconnecting suites (formed of one double and one which sleeps up to three), and include special surprises for smalls.

 Set in the garden, the unheated pool is a relaxing spot with a line of loungers in the shade.
 Thirsty?
 Peckish?
 Have a chilled glass of wine or some snacks delivered poolside.